k8ssandra/k8ssandra-operator/docs/install/README.md

 ./setup-kind-multicluster.sh --clusters 2 --kind-worker-nodes 4
 ```

-When creating a cluster, kind generates a kubeconfig with the address of the api server
+When creating a cluster, kind generates a kubeconfig with the address of the API server
 set to localhost.
-We need a kubeconfig that has the api server address set to its
+We need a kubeconfig that has the API server address set to its
 internal ip address. `setup-kind-multi-cluster.sh` takes care of this for us.
 Generated
 files are written into a `build` directory.